Starburst-Driven Galactic Outflows -- Unveiling the Suppressive Role of Cosmic Ray Halos: Introduction

 Hot halo gas exerts inward pressure.
 This can oppose the development of a galactic outflow by reducing its velocity and limiting its extension compared to systems without a halo~\citep[e.g.][]{2021ApJ...917...12S}.
 By confining metal-enriched outflows and restricting the dispersal of ejecta, halo gas ram pressure has been considered to be instrumental in regulating baryonic recycling flows and enabling the enrichment of galaxies' CGM~\citep{2005ApJ...634L..37F}.
 In addition to this thermal pressure from the hot gas, galaxy halos may also host a reservoir of CRs.
 These CRs may originate as a relic population that could be transported by advection, bubbles associated with outflows, or the activity of a central supermassive black hole ~\citep[see e.g.][]{2019MNRAS.484.1645O, 2021ApJ...914..135R, 2022ApJ...926....8S}.

 Halo CRs can modify the structure of the circumgalactic medium (CGM) and alter baryonic flows within galaxy halos~\citep[for reviews, see][]{2023A&ARv..31....4R, 2023Galax..11...86O}.
 Simulations of Milky-Way-mass galaxies suggest that CRs provide additional pressure support to sustain a multi-phase halo gas structure at low temperatures and can propel cool gas out to 100s of kpc~\citep{2018ApJ...868..108B, 2020MNRAS.496.4221J}.
-CR-driven winds can even push gas beyond the virial radius~\citep{2025arXiv250201753Q}.
-Due to the long CR survival time in halos, these feedback effects can continue to manifest long after the end of the mechanical processes that originally generated the CRs~\citep{2025arXiv250201753Q}.
+CR-driven winds can even push gas beyond the virial radius~\citep{2025OJAp....8E..66Q}.
+Due to the long CR survival time in halos, these feedback effects can continue to manifest long after the end of the mechanical processes that originally generated the CRs~\citep{2025OJAp....8E..66Q}.
 Halo CRs can also operate alongside hot halo gas to provide an inward non-thermal pressure that counteracts developing outflows.
 This is illustrated in Fig.~\ref{fig:schematic_flows}, which compares the suppressive effect of galaxy halos and the implications for baryonic recycling.

 In this study, we assess the role of an extended CR halo in modifying the development of galactic winds driven by CR and thermal gas pressure, and derive the criteria for the breakout of an outflow from a galaxy with a CR halo.
+Our model focuses on the asymptotic, steady-state behavior of outflows driven by continuous central feedback, with particular emphasis on spatial scales extending from a few kiloparsecs above the galactic disk to $\sim$\, 100\,kpc into the halo.
+The relevant timescales correspond to $\sim$\,10\,Myr for shock breakout and $\sim 10-100$\,Myr for the wind to approach its terminal velocity, depending on the dominant driving mechanism.
+While our approach does not capture the time-dependent, bursty nature of star formation or CR transport in evolving magnetic fields, it provides a physically motivated framework for understanding the long-term impact of CR halos on outflow dynamics.